elastic/apm-pipeline-library/vars/README.md

 ```

 * tag: name of the new tag.
+* tagArgs: what arguments are passed to the tag command
 * credentialsId: the credentials to access the repo.
 * pushArgs: what arguments are passed to the push command